zakaryaebennani/zakaryaebennani/README.md

 🔥 Interests

-Data Science & AI: Machine learning, reinforcement learning, AI principles algorithms(Search, CSP ...).

-solving coding problems.
+Data Science & AI: Machine learning, reinforcement learning, AI principles. solving coding problems.

-📚 Currently Learning

-Deep Learning: Andrew Ng's ML and DL specializations.

-AI fundamentals: UC berkley CS188 AI fundamentals.

-Hsoub Academy : CS specialization.

-English: pursuing Z American English level 2.

-💼 Looking for an internship in AI/ML projects related to search algorithms, reinforcement learning.
+💼 Looking for an internship in DS, AI, or ML projects.

 <!---
 zakaryaebennani/zakaryaebennani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.